The following tips will assist in completing the application form for recognition as a group training organisation (GTO) in Queensland.

 Market size and trends

-The Department of Education, Training and Employment has developed an
+The Department of Employment, Small Business and Training has developed an

 employment projections and mix table to assist in estimating the number of apprentices and/or trainees to be employed for the first and second years of operation.
 Complete this table and attach a copy to the application.